getgauge/documentation/user/gauge_domain/parameters/table_parameters.md

 # Table Parameter
 ----
+* Table Parameters can be used in two ways
-When a scenario or multiple scenarios in a specification are to be executed for multiple sets of data then Data table execution can be used.
-Tables or inline tables can be passed to steps as parameters.
+- When a scenario or multiple scenarios in a specification are to be executed for multiple sets of data then Data table execution can be used.
+- Tables or inline tables can be passed to steps as parameters.

+## Data driven execution
-* A **data table** is defined in markdown table format in the beginning of the spec before any steps.
+* A *data table* is defined in markdown table format in the beginning of the spec before any steps.
 * The data table should have a header row and one or more data rows
 * The header names from the table can be used in the steps within angular brackets `< >` to refer a particular column from the data table as a parameter.
 * On execution each scenario will be executed for every data row from the table.